Cleaning Window Screens with Powerizer Complete

 Read on to find out what it is.

-Let's discuss two different scenarios for cleaning the screens in and around your home.
-The first is by far the easiest which is to remove them from the window, place them on the ground on a hard surface and wipe them using Powerizer Complete, scrubbing when need and finishing with a rinse using a pressure washer or the water hose.
+Let's discuss two different scenarios on how to clean dirty window screens in and around your home.
+The first is by far the easiest which is to remove them from the window, place them on the ground on a hard surface and clean screens using Powerizer Complete, scrubbing when need and finishing with a rinse using a pressure washer or the water hose.
 However, depending on your windows, placement and your outdoor living space this may not work for you.
 Removing screens can be tricky, some are placed outside and up high which may require special ladders to reach, remove or replace.

-For our instructions, we are going to describe the best process for cleaning screens while the screen is still set in place.
+For our instructions, we are going to describe the best process for washing window screens while the screen is still set in place.
 Each screen will need to be cleaned individually so let's simplify the process, save time, with the least amount of mess as possible.

 You will need the following supplies for the job.

 - Your main actor for this screenplay will be none other than Powerizer Complete.
 Mix a solution using the ratio of one (1) scoop of Powerizer Complete to one (1 ) gallon of warm or hot water.